r-bioinformatics/edgePy/docs/source/CONTRIBUTING.md

 All tests are coordinated by `Tox`.
 Running the unit tests, code coverage, code style (linting) checks, static analysis of typing, and successful compilation of the docs is as simple as the following commands!

+> **Note**: This command takes a long time the first time it is invoked since all virtual environments need to be created!

 ```bash
 ❯ cd edgePy
 ❯ tox